srimuthurajesh/Tech-Notes/Java/Hibernate.md

 ----

 **Hibernate Architecture**:
-1. Configuration object
+1. **Configuration object**
-- creates one time,
+-creates one time
-- specify connection properties by xml file & maps javaclasses and DBtables
+-connection properties by xml file
-2. SessionFactory object- creates one time, created by configuration, thread safe, heavyweight object
+-maps javaclasses and DBtables
+2. **SessionFactory object**
+-creates one time
+-created by configuration
+-thread safe
+-heavyweight object
+3. **Session object**
+-created eachtime interact DB
+-created by sessionfactory
-3. Session object- created eachtime interact DB, created by sessionfactory, not thread safe, so do close it runtime interface between java and DB,
+-not thread safe, so do close it
+-runtime interface between java and DB,
+4. **Trasaction object**
-4. Trasaction object- unit of work with DB, handled by underlying transaction manager and transaction (from JDBC or JTA).
+-unit of work with DB
+-handled by underlying transaction manager and transaction (from JDBC or JTA).
-5. Query object- use SQL,HQL string to retrieve data
+5. **Query object**- use SQL,HQL string to retrieve data
-6. Criteria Object-readonly used for retreive, has additional conditions criterias
+6. **Criteria Object**-used only to retreive operation, has additional conditional criterias

 **Hibernate Object lifecycle**:
 1. Transient - new instance of pojo